 This service category comprises the data and products produced with the Meteosat Systems.
-The MSG satellites, their orbital locations and the services they supplied in the reporting period were as follows:
+The roles and locations of the MSG satellites Meteosat-9, -10 and -11 have changed in the reporting period: their new orbital locations and the services they now support are as follows:

-Meteosat-10 (at 0°): the primary Full-Earth Scan (FES) service.
-Meteosat-9 (9.5°E): the Rapid-Scan Service (RSS).
-Meteosat-9 is also used as the backup for the primary FES service.
-Meteosat-8 (41.5°E): Meteosat-8 IODC FES Service, on a best-effort basis.
+Meteosat-11 (at 0°): The satellite was taken out of in-orbit storage in January 2018 and prepared for the primary Full-Earth Scan (FES) 0° service.
+It became the prime FES satellite on 20-February, taking over from Meteosat-10.
+Meteosat-10 (9.5°E): This satellite took over the Rapid-Scan Service (RSS) from Meteosat-9 as of 20-March.
+Meteosat-9 (3.5°E): Now serves as the backup for the primary FES service and for RSS gap-filling.
+Meteosat-8 (41.5°E): Continues to provide Meteosat-8 IODC FES Service, on a best- effort basis.